Skip to main content

 The curriculum model at Willingdon is a dynamic model, reviewed annually to take into account educational developments at national, local and school levels.
 The school is committed to maintaining its consistently high levels of achievement in the core subjects of English, Mathematics and Science; at the same time we continue to place a high value on the humanities and creative subjects, and provide a wide range of opportunities for students to pursue their interests in these areas at GCSE level.

-At Key Stage 3, the curriculum complies with our statutory obligations to provide courses in National Curriculum subjects: English, Mathematics, Science, History, Geography, French, Design Technology, ICT, Art, Music, Drama and P.E., together with Religious Education (delivered as ‘Ethics and Philosophy’), Citizenship, Careers education and RSHE.
-Although still part of a three-year Key Stage 3.
-Students are taught in ability sets for English, Mathematics and Science; other subjects follow the setting for MFL, while others are part-set or are taught in mixed ability classes.
+At Key Stage 3, the curriculum complies with our statutory obligations to provide courses in National Curriculum subjects over three years: English, Mathematics, Science, History, Geography, French, Design Technology, ICT, Art, Music, Drama and P.E., together with Religious Education (delivered as Ethics), Citizenship, Careers Education and RSHE.
+Classes are arranged based on what best supports student progress in each subject, with a mixture of sets and mixed ability.
+In both cases groupings are fluid and may change throughout the year based on ongoing teacher assessment and input from our pastoral team.

-As a school with a fully comprehensive intake, Willingdon is committed at Key Stage 4 to providing an appropriately differentiated and yet challenging curriculum for all of its students.
-Students are offered a broad range of subjects, mostly at GCSE level.
-Sufficient flexibility is built in to the model, however, to ensure that we meet the individual needs, strengths and aspirations of each learner as they make their choices.
-Every student follows examination courses in English (Language and Literature), mathematics and science (double or triple award), together with three other option subjects.
-At KS4, students are taught in ability sets for English, mathematics, science, and core PE, and for the most part in mixed ability sets for their optional subjects.
+As a school with a fully comprehensive intake, Willingdon is committed at Key Stage 4 to providing an appropriately adapted yet ambitious curriculum for all students.
+A broad range of subjects are offered, mostly at GCSE level.
+Sufficient flexibility is built into the model, however, to ensure that we meet the individual needs, strengths and aspirations of each learner as they make their choices.
+Every student follows examination courses in English (Language and Literature), mathematics and science (double or triple award), together with four other option subjects.
+As at KS3, classes are arranged based on what best supports student progress in each subject, with a mixture of sets and mixed ability.
+In both cases groupings remain fluid and may change throughout the year based on ongoing teacher assessment and input from our pastoral team.

 English